 Best Bank Account for Amazon Seller

-Transferwise, now known as Wise, is a UK virtual bank account that provides receiving account for Amazon sellers from around the world.
+Wise is a virtual bank account that provides receiving account for Amazon sellers from around the world.
 Wise multicurrency account offers non resident bank account with local bank details in UK, Eurozone, Australian, New Zealand, and US for a small, one-time setup fee.

 One of the main benefits of Wise Amazon payments is that if you sell on multiple Amazon marketplaces, you can withdraw your earnings directly into your Wise account in the currency of your earning and avoid paying high currency conversion fees.
 Wise account details are compatible with Amazon US, Amazon Europe, Amazon UK and Amazon Australia.